What is Spurious-Free Dynamic Range?

 For example, when generating a 10 MHz sine wave, you can observe harmonics at 20 MHz, 30 MHz, and so on.
 These harmonics are also referred to as spurs.

 The dynamic range between the fundamental tone and the largest spur is called spurious-free dynamic range (SFDR).
-SFDR is the measure of the ratio between the fundamental signal and the largest harmonically or nonharmonically related spur from the DC half of the sampling rate.
-You can calculate this specification visually by observing the graph in Figure 1.
+SFDR is the measure of the ratio between the fundamental signal and the largest harmonically or nonharmonically related spur from DC to half of the sampling rate.
+You can calculate this specification visually by observing the following graph.

 To measure the SFDR of a signal generator, a tone is generated at a given frequency.
 A spectrum analyzer is then used to measure the amplitude of the fundamental tone and the amplitude of the next highest tone.
 Typically, this is one of the harmonics.